mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 -----

-BiMDP defines a framework for more general flow sequences, involving top-down processes (e.g. for error backpropagation) or even loops.
+BiMDP defines a framework for more general flow sequences, involving top-down processes (e.g. for error backpropagation) and loops.
 So the **bi** in BiMDP primarily stands for **bidirectional**.
-It also adds a couple of other features, like a standartized way to transport auxiliary data and a HTML bases flow inspection utility.
-Because BiMDP is a rather large addition and changes a few things compared to standard MDP it is not included in ``mdp`` but must be imported seperately as ``bimdp`` (this is included in the standard MDP installation).
+It also adds a couple of other features, like a standartized way to transport additional data and a HTML based flow inspection utility.
+Because BiMDP is a rather large addition and changes a few things compared to standard MDP it is not included in ``mdp`` but must be imported seperately as ``bimdp`` (BiMDP is included in the standard MDP installation).

 Warning: BiMDP is a still a very new addition to MDP, so it should be considered as beta-stage software.
-Even though it already went through long testing and several refactoring rounds it is still less mature and polished than the rest of MDP.
-This also means that your bug findings or improvement suggestions are very valuable.
-The API of BiMDP should be pretty stable now, we currently don't expect any significant breakages.
+Even though it already went through long testing and several refactoring rounds it is still not as mature and polished as the rest of MDP.
+This also means that your bug findings or suggestions for improvement will be very valuable.
+The API of BiMDP should be pretty stable now, we currently don't expect any fundamental breakages in the future.

-Here is a brief summary of the most important features in BiMDP:
+Here is a brief summary of the most important new features in BiMDP:

-- Nodes can specify other nodes as jump targets, where the execution or training will be continued (in contrast to the strictly linear execution of normal MDP flows).
-This is enabled by the new ``BiFlow`` class, which makes it possible to use loops or back-propagation in your flows.
-So the complexities of arbitrary data flow are evenly split up between ``BiNode`` and ``BiFlow``: Nodes specify their data and target using a standartized interface, which is then intrepretred by the flow (somewhat similar to a primitive domain specific language).
-The alternative approach would have been to use specialised flow classes for each use case, which ultimately comes down to a design decision.
-But if you are not satisfied with the options offered by BiMDP you can still define your own flows.
+- Nodes can specify other nodes as jump targets, where the execution or training will be continued (in contrast to the strictly linear execution of a normal MDP flow).
+This is enabled by the new ``BiFlow`` class, which thereby makes it possible to use loops or back-propagation in your flows.
+The complexities of arbitrary data flow are evenly split up between ``BiNode`` and ``BiFlow``: Nodes specify their data and target using a standartized interface, which is then intrepretred by the flow (somewhat like a very primitive domain specific language).
+The alternative approach would have been to use specialised flow classes or container nodes for each use case, which ultimately comes down to a design decision.
+Of course you can (and should) still take that route if for some reson BiMDP is not an adequate solution for your problem.

-- In addition to the standard array data nodes can transport additional data in a message dictionary.
+- In addition to the standard array data, nodes can transport more data in a message dictionary (these are really just standard Python dictionaries, so they are ``dict`` instances).
 The new ``BiNode`` base class provides functionality to make this as convenient as possible.

 - An interactive HTML-based inspection for flow training and execution is available.
-This allows you to step throup your flow for debugging or add custom visualisations to analyse what is going on in the flow.
+This allows you to step throup your flow for debugging or add custom visualisations to analyse what is going on.

 - BiMDP supports and extends the ``hinet`` and the ``parallel`` packages from MDP.
 BiMDP in general is compatible with MDP, so you can use